hduransoto/Find-Counterfeit-Coin/README.md

 	The program will the output 'Found counterfeit at index: 87'.

-	The cool part is that it took less than or equal to 10 comparisons to find the fake coin!!!
+	The cool part is that it takes less than or equal to 10 comparisons to find the fake coin!!!
 '''